ikekou/touchdesigner-watchdog/README.md

 - Ensure UDP communication is allowed in your network settings (firewall, etc.)
 - Process paths must be specified as absolute paths
 - Thoroughly test the system before using it in a production environment
+- This system currently only supports macOS.
+Windows support is not available at this time